MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

 ------

 abandontransaction "txid"
-  Mark in-wallet transaction <txid> as abandoned.
-This will mark this transaction and all its in-wallet descendants as abandoned which will allow for their inputs to be respent. addmultisigaddress nrequired ["key",...] ( "account" ) Add a nrequired-to-sign multisignature address to the wallet.
-Each key is a Dash address or hex-encoded public key.
+  Mark in-wallet transaction <txid> as abandoned This will mark this transaction and all its in-wallet descendants as abandoned which will allow for their inputs to be respent.
+It can be used to replace "stuck" or evicted transactions.
+It only works on transactions which are not included in a block and are not currently in the mempool.
+It has no effect on transactions which are already conflicted or abandoned. addmultisigaddress nrequired ["key",...] ( "account" ) Add a nrequired-to-sign multisignature address to the wallet.
+Each key is a MarteX address or hex-encoded public key.
 If 'account' is specified (DEPRECATED), assign address to that account. backupwallet "destination"
   Safely copies current wallet file to destination, which can be a directory or a path with filename. checkwallet
-  Check Wallet integrity.
+  Wallet integrity check.
 dumphdinfo
   Returns an object containing sensitive private info about this HD wallet. dumpprivkey "address"
   Reveals the private key corresponding to 'address'.
 Then the importprivkey can be used with this output dumpwallet "filename"
-  Dumps all wallet keys in a human-readable format. getaccount "address"
+  Dumps all wallet keys in a human-readable format. fastsendtoaddress "address" amount ( "comment" "comment-to" subtractfeefromamount ) Send an amount to a given address.
+The amount is a real and is rounded to the nearest 0.00000001 getaccount "address"
   DEPRECATED.
 Returns the account associated with the given address. getaccountaddress "account"
   DEPRECATED.
-Returns the current Dash address for receiving payments to this account. getaddressesbyaccount "account"
+Returns the current MarteX address for receiving payments to this account. getaddressesbyaccount "account"
   DEPRECATED.
-Returns the list of addresses for the given account. getbalance ( "account" minconf addlocked include_watchonly ) If account is not specified, returns the server's total available balance.
+Returns the list of addresses for the given account. getbalance ( "account" minconf addlockconf include_watchonly ) If account is not specified, returns the server's total available balance.
 If account is specified (DEPRECATED), returns the balance in the account.
 Note that the account "" is not the same as leaving the parameter out.
 The server total may be different to the balance in the default "" account. getnewaddress ( "account" )
-  Returns a new Dash address for receiving payments.
+  Returns a new MarteX address for receiving payments.
 If 'account' is specified (DEPRECATED), it is added to the address book so payments received with the address will be credited to 'account'. getrawchangeaddress
-  Returns a new Dash address, for receiving change.
-This is for use with raw transactions, NOT normal use. getreceivedbyaccount "account" ( minconf addlocked ) DEPRECATED.
-Returns the total amount received by addresses with <account> in transactions with specified minimum number of confirmations. getreceivedbyaddress "address" ( minconf addlocked ) Returns the total amount received by the given address in transactions with at least minconf confirmations. getspecialtxes "blockhash" ( type count skip verbosity ) Returns an array of special transactions found in the specified block gettransaction "txid" ( include_watchonly )
+  Returns a new MarteX address, for receiving change.
+This is for use with raw transactions, NOT normal use. getreceivedbyaccount "account" ( minconf addlockconf ) DEPRECATED.
+Returns the total amount received by addresses with <account> in transactions with specified minimum number of confirmations. getreceivedbyaddress "address" ( minconf addlockconf ) Returns the total amount received by the given address in transactions with at least minconf confirmations. gettransaction "txid" ( include_watchonly )
   Get detailed information about in-wallet transaction <txid>
 getunconfirmedbalance